 Liposuction is a surgical procedure and requires some type of anesthesia, whether local or general.
 There is no such thing as a surgical procedure without risk, and the heavier a person is, the greater the risk.

-❌ CAN NOT remove the intra-abdominal toxic visceral and dangerous fat that surrounds the vital organs of your body.
+❌ CANNOT remove intra-abdominal visceral, toxic and dangerous fat that surrounds the vital organs of your body.

 Although there may be no (or fewer) fat cells in the area where the liposuction procedure was focused, and while those areas won’t fill out the same way they used to when the patient gains weight (and they will!), the remaining fat cells in the rest of the body will pick up the slack!
 Got it?
 What the belly may lose, the rest of you finds!

 Illustration by Jonathan Brown

 So, picture having a flatter, more contoured stomach, but doing nothing to change your eating habits.
 As you gain weight, all those excess calories go to bigger thighs, bigger buttocks, fatter and denser breasts and more back-fat . . . but, hey, you’ll still have a contoured stomach, eh? 🤪

 Losing weight with liposuction is a losing proposition.